Morriswuu/PRJ4-2025-Ind-MorrisWu/README.md

 * **Interaction**: Shared and explained visual results to peers

 **Reflection**:
-Data cleaning was more time-consuming than expected, but super important.
-Seeing messy data transform into clear visuals was satisfying—and it taught me how much storytelling matters in data work.
+Data cleaning was more time-consuming than expected, but incredibly important.
+I learned to treat visualizations as tools for both insight and communication.
+This week also deepened my understanding of Canon’s sensor data and error logs.

 ---